-While babies do spend a lot of time sleeping, a baby’s sleep is surprisingly easy to disrupt – anything from a pothole in the road to his own growth can throw it off.
-Teething, for example, can have an impact on the length and quality of his sleep all through the teething process.
+While babies do spend a lot of time sleeping, a baby’s sleep is surprisingly easy to disrupt – anything from a pothole in the road to their own growth can throw it off.
+Teething, for example, can have an impact on the length and quality of their sleep all through the teething process.

 When and how does teething impact sleep?